NCIP/gdc-docs/docs/Data/File_Formats/VCF_Format.md

 ### Part 1: Meta-information

-The meta-information section of a VCF file comprises lines that begin with `##`.
-Some key components of this section are:
+The meta-information section of a VCF file is located at the top of the file and includes lines that begin with `##`.
+These files can be Some key components of this section are:

 *  **gdcWorkflow:** information on GDC pipelines that were used to generate the VCF file.
 GDC annotated VCF files contain two *gdcWorkflow* lines, one representing the variant calling process and the other representing the variant annotation process.
 *  **INDIVIDUAL:** information about the study participant, including: